Sapiens-OSS/sapiens-modding-wiki/docs/hammerstone/patching.md

 # Hammerstone patches

 Hammerstone already patches some files for its own needs in order to better server you :)

-A copy of the patched files can be found in Hammerstone under "patched" if you ever need to consult them.
+Some of these changes are minor, some are massive.
+By default, a copy of the patched files can be found in Hammerstone's mod folder under "patched" if you ever need to consult them.
+They are created when Hammerstone patches a module.
+This means that, for example, if you want to see if a certain UI module has been patched, you must first open up that UI in game so that its file and patch are loaded.

+This file will contain ALL patches applied to the original file.
+If you only want to see the patches done by Hammerstone unload all other mods.

 # Concrete example
 To see a concrete example, check Hammerstone's source code and into "actionUI"